Footy shorts: a history

 Every now and again the question crops up: why are footy shorts so short?

-I thought about this recently as I sent my noted to the illustrator who has done the cover and jacket for After The Siren (the incredible Jess Cruickshank).
+I thought about this recently as I sent my noted to the illustrator who has done artwork for After The Siren (the incredible Jess Cruickshank).
 I found myself explaining that it was very important to me that the shorts were recognisable as footy shorts.
 I sent reference pictures.

 Then, because I can become preoccupied with trifles, I decided to conduct an investigation into this important question.